SnehalKansal/Vibe-Check-AI/README.md

 - `GET /health` - Server health status
 - `POST /vibecheck/` - Main analysis endpoint
 - `GET /docs` - Interactive API documentation (Swagger UI)

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-*This is a demo application that uses sample data for Instagram content analysis.
-Please respect Instagram's Terms of Service and API usage guidelines.*